· Language - Children build important pre-writing and pre-reading skills through use of the Practical Life and Sensorial materials.

 In a language rich environment vocabulary introduction is emphasized, individual letter sounds are taught phonetically and rhyming sounds are introduced

-Introduction to the concepts of quantity, sorting, matching quantity to number, sequencing
+Introduction to the concepts of quantity, sorting, and sequencing

 Building life skills that can be applied in the home

 Teaching acceptance of one another, compassion, social skills, overcoming conflicts, empathy and diversity

 Focuses on developing the senses with the goal of helping the child cultivate a sense of order, ability to discriminate size and order.
 Children develop the skills of logic, order and to make classifications.

 Children learn how to take care of their environment with child size sweepers, mops, cloths to clean up spills and flower arranging